VSCodeVim/Vim/README.md

 `<leader> <leader> e`|End of word forwards
 `<leader> <leader> g e`|End of word backwards

-You can customize the appearance of your easymotion markers (the boxes with letters) using the following options:
+You can customize the appearance of your easymotion markers (the boxes with letters) using the following settings:

 Setting | Description
 ---|--------